 If you are low firing and have no access to a borax frit then crushed clear glass will work as well.

-The talc is added partly as a filler at low temperatures, partly as a flux at high temperatures and partly as it imparts a smooth creamy quality to the engobe in the wet form.
+The talc is added partly as a filler at low temperatures, partly as a flux at high temperatures and partly as it imparts a smooth creamy quality to the engobe in the slop.

-The zirconium silicate is an opacifier and help to whiten the slip.
+The zirconium silicate is an opacifier and helps to whiten the slip.